sdgamboa/synnet_protocol_starter/files/README.md

 	iqtree2 --threads-max 3 -m TEST --mset WAG,LG,JTT -B 1000 -alrt 1000 -s TMBIM_proteins.trimmed.afa

 Outputs from iqtree2 are TMBIM_proteins.trimmed.afa.\*.
-The TMBIM_proteins.trimmed.treefile was used to visualize the tree in [iTOL](https://itol.embl.de) in the protocol of the book chapter.
+The (TMBIM_proteins.trimmed.treefile)[./TMBIM_proteins.trimmed.treefile] was used to visualize the tree in [iTOL](https://itol.embl.de) in the protocol of the book chapter.